mntsx/thoad/README.md

 **thoad** exposes two primary interfaces for computing high-order derivatives:

 1. **`thoad.backward`**: a function-based interface that closely resembles `torch.Tensor.backward`.
-It provides a quick way to compute high-order gradients without needing to manage an explicit controller object, but it offers only the core functionality (derivative computation and storage).
+It provides a quick way to compute high-order pertial derivatives without needing to manage an explicit controller object, but it offers only the core functionality (derivative computation and storage).
 2. **`thoad.Controller`**: a class-based interface that wraps the output tensor’s subgraph in a controller object.
 In addition to performing the same high-order backward pass, it gives access to advanced features such as fetching specific mixed partials, inspecting batch-dimension optimizations, overriding backward-function implementations, retaining intermediate partials, and registering custom hooks.

 <br>